Space Oddity: Rereleases

-In December 1979, Bowie re-recorded "Space Oddity" for the ITV New Year special Will Kenny Everett Ever Make It to 1980?
+In September 1979, Bowie re-recorded "Space Oddity" for the ITV New Year special Will Kenny Everett Ever Make It to 1980?
 Show.
 The idea came from the show's director, David Mallet.
 Bowie recalled:

-Visconti produced this new version; he stripped the original recording to acoustic guitar, bass, drums and piano.
-Doggett said this instrumentation mirrors John Lennon's 1970 album Plastic Ono Band, which had influenced Bowie's vocal performance on his 1977 album "Heroes".
-The new recording has a number of differences from the original; replacing the liftoff sequence is 12 seconds of silence and a snare drum fade-out ends the song.
+Visconti produced this new version, which solely featured acoustic guitar, bass, drums and piano.
+The new recording has a number of differences from the original; the liftoff sequence was replaced with 12 seconds of silence and a snare drum fade-out ends the song.
 O'Leary said while the original "Space Oddity" ends "unresolved", the 1979 version leaves empty space.
-This version was issued in February 1980 as the B-side of Bowie's single "Alabama Song", which Visconti later said was "never meant" to occur.
-The 1979 recording was released in a remixed form in 1992 on the Rykodisc reissue of Scary Monsters (and Super Creeps), and in 2017 it was rereleased on Re:Call 3, part of the compilation A New Career in a New Town (1977–1982).
+This version was issued on 15 February 1980 as the B-side of the single "Alabama Song", which Visconti later said was "never meant" to occur.
+The 1979 recording was released in a remixed form in 1992 on the Rykodisc reissue of Scary Monsters (and Super Creeps), and in 2017 on Re:Call 3, part of the compilation A New Career in a New Town (1977–1982).

 In July 2009, EMI issued the digital-only extended play (EP) "Space Oddity 40th Anniversary EP" to celebrate the 40th anniversary of the original single.
 The EP includes the original UK and US mono single edits, the 1979 re-recording and eight stem tracks that isolate the lead vocal, backing vocals, acoustic guitar, string, bass and drums, flute and cellos, Mellotron and Stylophone.
 These stem tracks are accompanied with a mobile app that allows users to create their own remixes.
 Pegg said the EP "provid[es] a fascinating insight into the component sounds of a classic recording".
 In 2015, the original UK mono single edit was included on Re:Call 1, as part of the box set Five Years (1969–1973).
 The song's 50th anniversary was marked on 12 July 2019 by the release of digital and vinyl singles of a new remix of the song by Tony Visconti.
 The vinyl version was issued in a box set that also includes the original UK mono single edit.